KGB33/KGB33/README.md

 # What I'm working on

-- A homelab monitoring solution using a Go CLI to hit API endpoints on Python (flask) servers.
+- A homelab monitoring solution using a Go CLI to hit API endpoints on Python (FastAPI) servers.
 - Studying for the CompTIA Security+ exam.
 - Advent of [Code]/[Cyber] 2020